 - You itemized and took the sales tax deduction (instead of the state/local income tax deduction); or

 - Last year's tax return was subject to the Alternative Minimum Tax (AMT) and the amount of last year's state or local tax refund was less than the amount disallowed under AMT.
-Because you weren't allowed to deduct state or local taxes paid on last year's AMT return, you won't have to declare the refund as income on this year's return.

 If you itemized deductions last year and deducted your state and local income tax, your state income tax refund may be taxable even if you didn’t receive your 1099-G.